sjdv1982/seamless/docs/plans/ROADMAP.md

 Set up a network infrastructure at console
 ==========================================
 Need to choose/combine data-management.txt and seamless-tools.txt,
- and draw inspiration from docs/archive/seamless-services.txt Finally, take features from usability-todo.txt, and think of how to regulate:
+ and draw inspiration from docs/archive/seamless-services.txt / checksums.txt
+Finally, take features from usability-todo.txt, and think of how to regulate:
 - Docker image execution (esp Docker transformers)
 - Policy of whitelisting/forwarding certain transformer code checksums